skytheacademic/skytheacademic.github.io/_pages/teaching.md

 See the bottom of this page for one of my many videos for POL-237.

-Various reviews from anonymous course reviews regarding this course:
+Anonymous reviews from students regarding my teaching:

 * "Great communication and fair, clear feedback on assignments"
 * "Loved this class, Prof. Kunkel was a great instructor, I especially loved the format of the class and transparency from the start about what to expect.
 I hope he continues to lay out and stick to a schedule in the syllabus so well, it made it very easy to succeed as a student"